- Practice Areas

 Additionally, an attorney may also need to employ the assistance of an accident reconstruction expert who can use the evidence that has been obtained and paint a clear picture of what happened for the benefit of insurance carriers or a jury.

 This is one of the most common questions we receive, and the good news is that we take Orange County truck accident cases on a contingency fee basis.
 This means that our clients will not have to pay any upfront or out-of-pocket costs for their case.
-Our attorneys will not collect any legal fees until after we obtain the compensation our clients deserve.
+Our Orange County personal injury attorneys will not collect any legal fees until after we obtain the compensation our clients deserve.
 In other words, if we do not win the case, our clients do not pay a dime.

 By working with a contingency for you, we recognize that this allows clients to stand up to the negligent parties who caused them harm, regardless of what resources they have and the resources of the opposing side.

 The total amount awarded for a truck accident settlement or jury verdict will depend heavily on the factors related to each particular case.
 A relatively minor truck accident case may only result in a settlement of a few thousand dollars.
 However, for victims who sustain severe injuries or incur significant property damage, the settlement may be much higher.
 For example, it is not uncommon for a truck accident victim to suffer from a spinal cord injury and even paralysis.
-In these cases, the immediate medical bills are likely to reach into the hundreds of thousands of dollars.
-Additionally, the long term care for a spinal cord injury with paralysis can reach into the millions of dollars.
+In these cases, the immediate medical bills are likely to reach into hundreds of thousands of dollars.
+Additionally, the long-term care for a spinal cord injury with paralysis can reach into millions of dollars.
 A truck accident settlement after a spinal cord injury is likely to be very significant.

 We give these hypothetical scenarios to highlight the varying nature of Orange County truck accident cases.
 The most important thing you need to know is that if your truck accident injuries were caused by the careless or negligent actions of a truck driver or trucking company, an attorney will be able to help you maximize the total amount of compensation you receive.
 So many factors contribute to the overall total, including: